 nginx and lighttpd has inbuilt support for FastCGI.
 For Apache web server you need to use either mod_fastcgi or mod_fcgid.

-mod_fastcgi allows server and application processes to be restarted independently — an important consideration for busy web sites.
+Many web site administrators and programmers are finding that the separation of web applications from the web server in FastCGI (and the simpler SCGI) has many desirable advantages over embedded interpreters (mod_perl, mod_php, etc.).
+This separation allows server and application processes to be restarted independently — an important consideration for busy web sites.
 It also facilitates per-application security policies — important for ISPs and web hosting companies.

 In this quick tutorial, you will learn about Apache 2 + mod_fastcgi + PHP installation and configuration under Red Hat Enterprise Linux / CentOS Linux version 5.x+. [continue reading…]

-Wordpress version 2.7 has been released and available for download.
+WordPress version 2.7 has been released and available for download.
 From the announcement page:

 The first thing you’ll notice about 2.7 is its new interface.
 From the top down, we’ve listened to your feedback and thought deeply about the design and the result is a WordPress thatâ€™s just plain faster.
 Nearly every task you do on your blog will take fewer clicks and be faster in 2.7 than it did in a previous version.

-What is new in Wordpress 2.7
+What is new in WordPress 2.7

 For a visual introduction to what 2.7 is, check out this video (available in HD, and full screen):